-Scope : 1.
-The Technical Support is directly responsible to the Technical Manager.
-2. Technical Support is functioning as engineering and product planning control under the coordination of the department of engineering.
+Scope : Chief Technical Support is functioning as engineering and product planning control under the coordination of the department of engineering.
 This section serves as a support to the maintenance department for the recording, planning, reporting, scheduling maintenance, etc. as stated in CASR 135.369, CASR 135.367, CASR 135.705, CASR 135.363, CASR 135.373.